jjunsss/SDDGR/README.md

-We've done too much work at the same repository.
+We've done too much work here at the repository.

-So, I'll organize it as soon as I have time and publish my code here.
+I'll organize it as soon as I have time.
-[CVPR'24 SDDGR: Stable Diffusion-based Deep Generative Replay for Class Incremental Object Detection]